Mavrogiannis-Ioannis/dsmmR/README.md

 degree <- 1
 ```

-Since degree is equal to 1, we can then define the 2 drifting transition
+Since degree is equal to 1, we then define the 2 drifting transition
 matrices:

 ``` r